AsmaaAlrefae/AIArtathon2/README.md

 * Asmaa Alrefae (@AsmaaAlrefae)- AI expert

-__Goal__ :
+__Brief Description__ :
-To create a vedio story using AI.
+Our goal was to create interactive story using AI.
+We tried to simulate what happens in our imagination when we read a story.
+We used a story titled "An Old Man Lived in the Village" to let the tool create a movie clip then we combined the clips and added the voiceover on the final result.
+It was up to the Aphantasia tool decide on what kind of image to create out of the story.

+__Technologies Description__:
-We used __Text to Image tool that is Based on CLIP + FFT from Lucent and made by Vadim Epstein__ to create artificial artwork from the story __Old Man Lived in the Village__ , by feeding the tool with sentences and letting it create the of the final video.
+We used Aphantasia __Text to Image tool that is Based on CLIP + FFT from Lucent and made by Vadim Epstein__ to create artificial artwork from the story __Old Man Lived in the Village__, by feeding the tool with sentences and letting it create the of the final video.

 The following sentences used generate the clips.
 The length for each clip was 0.12 seconds.